 - Rolling Stone Magazine May 4, 2012

-This song was released in March of 1969, just a few short months after Mr. Fenn returned from Viet Nam.
+This song was released in August of 1969, just a few short months after Mr. Fenn returned from Viet Nam.
 It was on the radio a LOT back then.
+If the show "Your Hit Parade" (Page 40 - Surviving Myself- TTOTC) was on at that time it would have been one of the top three songs.

 In the chapter Gold and More, Mr. Fenn starts by describing his history of collecting.
 He starts with soda bottle caps and includes a number of brands that were popular during his youth.
 The GREEN RIVER soft drink was only surpassed by Coca Cola in popularity and yet Mr. Fenn makes no mention of collecting Green River Bottle caps.